 The Dan Reed Network reformed to play a celebratory 25th anniversary reunion show on New Years Eve 2012 in their home town of Portland, Oregon, with all the original band members Dan Reed, Dan Pred, Brion James, Melvin Brannon II and Blake Sakamoto.
 They decided it was time to bring the band and the music back and were invited to headline one of the stages at England’s ‘Download Festival 2014’, This in turn led to the band touring regularly throughout Europe & the US to support their first new full length release in 25 years ‘Fight Another Day’ released via Frontier Records.

 Building on the success of the Fight Another Day record created extensive touring and festival opportunities as the band also undertook their most ambitious project to date; ‘Origins.’
 Released in 2018 this album saw the band record 10 songs in 5 different cities around the world (New York, Berlin, Stockholm, Portland & Manchester) all in front of a live audience in the studio, who were invited to sing on the recordings.

-DRN are very much a band on the rise and with ambitious plans for a new album in 2021, coupled with a daring approach for releasing music videos in a new format and a feature length documentary on the way the band are ready to continue ‘Rocking It Up’ live across the globe for the foreseeable future!
+DRN are very much a band on the rise and with the worldwide backing from a new record label (Drakkar/Soulfood) their 5th studio album ‘Let’s Hear It For The King’ is poised to be released in early 2022.
+The band are firing on all cylinders musically.
+Couple that with a daring approach for releasing music videos in a new format and a feature length documentary on the way the band are ready to continue ‘Rocking It Up’ live across the globe for the foreseeable future!